Culturally Informed Research

 Culturally Informed Research Design

-Dr. Williams has published papers on culturally-sensitive recruitment methodology.
+Dr. Williams has expertise in culturally-sensitive recruitment methodology.

 Most researchers would like to be culturally sensitive in the design of their research projects, but do not know how to effectively implement this.
 Research is made culturally appropriate through a continuing series of substantive, methodological additions and adaptations designed to mesh the process of inquiry with the cultural characteristics of the groups being studied.
 Researchers should include cultural considerations in the pretesting and planning of research, selection/translation of instruments, recruitment, collection of data, and analysis and interpretation of data.
 These adaptations have a cumulative effect of rendering individual projects culturally sensitive and in building culturally informed research.
 Dr. Williams is available as consultants for study design by faculty or community organizations.